 In our travels, we love food and drinks and going out to experience new places.
 Who doesn’t like this when they travel?
 But we are not on vacation, we are working and on a budget.
 Or at least we try to be.
 So, budget be damned, we stayed.
 We had a cocktail, decided against the food (our kitchen was parked just a few feet down the road), and we enjoyed the boot stomping music.
 After all, we are adults.

-Kenny had been hearing so much about Lunch and Dinner, two highly acclaimed IPAs from Maine Beer Company, and since we did not get a chance to go there, he was excited to find one of them, Lunch, on the menu here.
+Kenny had heard many good things about Lunch and Dinner, two highly acclaimed IPAs from Maine Beer Company, and since we did not get a chance to go there, he was excited to find one of them, Lunch, on the menu here.
 Worthy of the acclimations, he quite enjoyed this beverage and definitely recommends it.

 Always the one to say hi and start a conversation, this time, he started one with an employee who happened to be off-duty.
 He, however, offered to give us a tour of the distillery.
 Feeling like VIPs, we were ushered through some beautiful glass double doors.
 (They actually offer tours and tastings to anyone who is interested.)
 We were given a full description of their spirits, as well as several tastings of anything they had to offer.

 Learning more about their system of farm to flask distilling, using locally sourced ingredients was enlightening, but what really made the connection for us with this distillery over the other breweries that we visited was the people, as usual.
 The second we walked in the door, we felt like guests and wanted to stay, but it was time to go.